bacula-web/bacula-web/docs/source/02_install/nginx-installation.rst

 Follow instructions below to setup Bacula-Web with Nginx instead of Apache www

-.. note:: These instruction have been tested with Ubuntu 16.04 (Xenial).
+.. note:: These instruction have been tested with Ubuntu 22.04 (Jammy Jellyfish).

 Download latest package lists